alagyn/py-imgui-redux/README.md

 myNum.val += 2
 ```

 The second concession is with lists.
 Take for instance the function
 ```c++
 bool DragInt3(const char* label, int v[3], /* args ... */);
 ```

 A standard python list is stored sequentially in memory, but the raw *values* themselves are wrapped in a python object.
-Therefore, we cannot easily directly iterate over them, let alone get a pointer to give to ImGui.
+Therefore, we cannot easily iterate over *just* the ints/floats, let alone get a pointer to give to ImGui.

 This is solved in two ways.

 Method 1: PyImgui-Redux Wrappers
 ```python
 vals = imgui.IntList([0, 5, 10])